-Students are expected to arrive on time for class with proper materials.
+Students are expected to arrive on time for class with proper materials for in person and online classes.
 The Institute requires an overall attendance rate of 100%.
 Students will be evaluated on attendance by all faculty.
-Any missed class instruction must be learned on the student's own time, and the student's understanding must be verified by a Classical Five-Element practitioner.
-A student must have knowledge of all course material in order to graduate.
+Any missed class instruction must be learned on the student's own time, and the student's understanding must be verified by notes on the missed content.
+Students must have knowledge of all course material in order to graduate.
 Students must graduate within six (6) years of their original enrollment date.